Professor Larissa Behrendt is a Eualeyai/ Kamillaroi woman.

 Larissa is a Board Member of the Museum of Contemporary Art.
 She was the inaugural Chair of National Indigenous Television Ltd. and has been a Director of the Sydney Writers Festival.
 Larissa is the Ambassador of the Gawura Aboriginal campus at St Andrew’s Cathedral School.

-Larissa joined the Bangarra Board in 2005 and was appointed Chair of Bangarra in December 2010.
+Larissa joined the Bangarra Board in 2005 and was Chair of Bangarra in December 2010 to October 2014.

 Larissa has been recognized for her contribution to society through her award as 2009 NAIDOC Person of the Year and 2011 NSW Australian of the Year.